Ever thought of using your seamanship skills gained through boat angling?

 So you have to tack back and forth across the marked channel.
 Now add the

 possibly now a stand-on vessel.
-Sail boats giving way to me, it was great.
+Sailing boats giving way to me, it was great.

 Then we had Tugs, Pilot Boats, the Harbour Master launch, Motor Boats,